In the late 1950's and early 1960's, 79% of us voted.

 Your future is in the count; get out and vote.

-The chart above comes from Environmental Defence, a leading Canadian advocacy organization "that works with government, industry and individuals to defend clean water, a safe climate and healthy communities."
+The chart below comes from Environmental Defence, a leading Canadian advocacy organization "that works with government, industry and individuals to defend clean water, a safe climate and healthy communities."

 Their October 10, 2019 piece "The oil lobby is lying.
 Canadian oil isn’t clean oil." documents that "46 countries produced oil with a lower per barrel carbon footprint than Canada.
 Only three countries were worse: Algeria, Venezuela, and Cameroon.
 We’re 47th out of 50 countries."